wkorando/sip-of-java/011.md

 # JDK Flight Recorder

-The JDK Flight Recorder, open sourced in JDK 11 ([JEP 328](https://openjdk.java.net/jeps/328)), is a lightweight JVM tool for collecting diagnostic and profiling data about a Java application.
+The JDK Flight Recorder, open sourced in JDK 11 ([JEP 328](https://openjdk.java.net/jeps/328)), is a lightweight HotSpot JVM tool for collecting diagnostic and profiling data about a Java application and the HotSpot JVM.

 ## Using JFR